opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 ## Creating a Maven Project
 OSGi bundles can be easily created using a standard maven project, just like you’d use to create a JAR file.
 Importantly the project needs to add a build plugin to generate the necessary OSGi metadata.
 Plugin implementors can therefore start by creating a simple maven project.
-In this example we assume that the plugin project has the group id org.osc.example, and the artifact id `example-manager-impl`.
+In this example we assume that the plugin project has the groupId, org.osc.example, and the artifactId `example-manager-impl`.

 ### The bnd-maven-plugin
 The **bnd-maven-plugin** uses the bnd library to generate an OSGi manifest for your maven project.
 It will also generate other OSGi metadata, such as Declarative Services component descriptors.